Breaking News | Border closure, effects and curbing recurrence

 Prior to the COVID-19 pandemic, the Federal Government had in August closed the land borders which were investment generators and revenue sources for the movement of goods.

-The borders were closed based on genuine reasons which included smuggling of arms and light weapons, drug peddling and unguarded influx of prohibited items into Nigeria’s trade environment through the borders.
+The borders were closed based on genuine reasons which included the smuggling of arms and light weapons, drug peddling and the unguarded influx of prohibited items into Nigeria’s trade environment through the borders.

 The closure was also to checkmate the influx of fake and sub-standard goods into Nigeria and to ensure that farmers breathe enough for the sustenance of their livelihoods as well as self-sufficiency especially with regard to the production and consumption of local food items in the country.